ShinhyoBelok/To-do-list/README.md

 # 📖 To do taks <a name="about-project"></a>

-**To do taks** is a website that allows you to create a collection of your favorites books.
+**To do taks** is a website that allows you to create a list of task that you want to save online.

 ## 🛠 Built With <a name="built-with"></a>